Dementia caregiving: Incontinence care

-People with dementia are more likely to have problems with incontinence; they are three times more likely to have urinary and four times more likely to have fecal incontinence compared to people of similar ages.
+People with dementia are more likely to have problems with incontinence.
+They are three times more likely to experience urinary and four times more likely to experience fecal incontinence compared to people of similar ages.
 This can have a profound impact on the dignity and quality of life of people with dementia and their caregivers.

 There is a general lack of understanding and stigma around incontinence.
 Professionals also lack knowledge and training when it comes to incontinence in people with dementia.
 Poorly managed incontinence also has a severe negative impact physically, psychologically, economically, and socially on people with dementia living at home and their informal caregivers.

-Guidelines suggest that treatment should always be preferred to containment, as pads and catheterization can be uncomfortable and negatively affect the person's dignity.
+Professional guidelines suggest that treatment should always be preferred to containment, as pads and catheterization can be uncomfortable and negatively affect the person's dignity.
 However, the continence problems of people with dementia are different than those of those without, and the care strategy should take their and their caregivers' different perspectives into account.
 There are guidelines for the continence care needs of people with complex health conditions, such as the Continence Care Framework.

-At home

-A research program looked at how to improve care for people with dementia living at home.
-They identified priorities for action: the importance of early clinical assessment (rather than using pads); promoting continence through a balanced diet, exercise, and hand hygiene; encouraging and helping toilet use; and a sensitive management of incontinence to secure the person's dignity.
-However, this may come at a cost with the caregiver often giving up things in their personal life in order to care for their family member with dementia, which can lead to caregiver burden and stress.
+For people with dementia living at home, incontinence care can be improved by early clinical assessment (rather than using pads); promoting continence through a balanced diet, exercise, and hand hygiene; encouraging and helping toilet use; and a sensitive management of incontinence to secure the person's dignity.

-While it's vitally important to administer at-home care for a loved one with dementia, it's just as important for the caregiver to receive the same level of care.
-80% of patients with dementia are being cared for at home, and one-quarter of dementia caregivers are in the sandwich generation.
-Caregiver stress is a physically, emotionally, and mentally exhausting task that many at home caregivers do not foresee.
-Some challenges can include changes in previous relationship roles, feeling isolated from family and friends, juggling multiple roles, managing unpredictability, and feeling undervalued.
-Common ways a home caregiver will fall habit of include: poor eating habits, failure to exercise, sleep deprivation, failure to rest when ill, and postponement of or failure to make medical appointments for themselves.
-It is important for caregivers to practice self-care to improve stress, happiness, and energy, reduce anxiety and burnout, and to build stronger interpersonal relationships.